Red X iconGreen tick iconYellow tick icon

 Teaching Arrangements

 There will be two 50-minute lectures and one tutorial session per week.
-Lectures include material not covered in the readings as well as substantive discussion.
-Tutorials focus on student argument and include exercises meant to illuminate the readings.
+Lectures include material not covered in the readings, as well as substantive discussion.
+Tutorials focus on student arguments and include exercises meant to illuminate the readings.
 When PHIL 103 is offered at Summer School, the assessment weightings and teaching sessions alter to suit that format.

 Textbooks